List of awards and nominations received by Gary Oldman

 This is a List of awards and nominations received by Gary Oldman.

 Gary Oldman is an English actor and filmmaker known for his roles in film and television.
-Over his career, Oldman has received numerous accolades including an Academy Award, three British Academy Film Awards, two Critics' Choice Movie Awards, a Golden Globe Award, and a Screen Actors Guild Award as well as nominations for three Primetime Emmy Awards, and two Independent Spirit Awards.
+Over his career, Oldman has received numerous accolades including an Academy Award, three British Academy Film Awards, two Critics' Choice Movie Awards, a Golden Globe Award, and an Actor Award as well as nominations for three Primetime Emmy Awards, and two Independent Spirit Awards.

 Oldman received the Academy Award for Best Actor for his portrayal of Winston Churchill in Joe Wright's historical drama Darkest Hour (2017).
 He was Oscar-nominated for portraying George Smiley in the Cold War spy thriller Tinker Tailor Soldier Spy (2011) and Herman J. Mankiewicz in David Fincher's drama Mank (2020).
-For his performance in Darkest Hour he also received the BAFTA Award for Best Actor in a Leading Role, the Golden Globe Award for Best Actor in a Motion Picture – Drama, and the Screen Actors Guild Award for Outstanding Actor in a Leading Role.
+For his performance in Darkest Hour he also received the BAFTA Award for Best Actor in a Leading Role, the Golden Globe Award for Best Actor in a Motion Picture – Drama, and the Actor Award for Outstanding Actor in a Leading Role.
 For directing and writing the drama Nil by Mouth (1997), he won the BAFTA Awards for Outstanding British Film and Best Original Screenplay.

 On television, he has portrayed Jackson Lamb, a sharp yet slovenly intelligence officer in the Apple TV+ spy thriller series Slow Horses (2022–present) for which he has earned nominations for the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series, the British Academy Television Award for Best Actor, and the Golden Globe Award for Best Actor – Television Series Drama.
 For his guest role as a prestigious yet drunk actor in the NBC sitcom Friends (2001), he was nominated for the Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series.